-• indicate the generic component being specialized,

-- register entry points for execution phases, and - register any specialization points.
+- indicate the generic component being specialized, - register any specialization points.

-In the example code, the call to NUOPC_CompDerive indicates that this component derives from (and specializes) the generic NUOPC_Model component.
+In the example code, the call to NUOPC_CompDerive () indicates that this component derives from (and specializes) the generic NUOPC_Model component.
 In other words, this is a NUOPC_Model component customized for a specific model.

-The calls to NUOPC_CompSetEntryPoint register subroutines that are implemented in the cap.
-These are initialization phases that are not provided by the generic NUOPC Model.
-The phaseLabelList parameter lists a NUOPC-defined label from the Initialize Phase Definition.
-NUOPC defines explicitly what happens in each phase of model initialization and these labels uniquely define each phase.
-For example, "IPDv03p1" stands for "Initialize Phase Definition version 03 phase 1".
-The value for the parameter userRoutine is the name of the subroutine that should be executed for the phase (e.g., InitializeP1).
+The calls to NUOPC_CompSpecialize() register subroutines that are implemented in the cap.
+The specLabel argument specifies NUOPC-defined specialization labels.
+NUOPC defines explicitly what happens during each phase of the initialization and these labels uniquely define any specialization that might be supplied by the user.
+For example, label_Advertise is responsible for advertising field in the import- and exportState of the component.
+The NUOPC_CompSpecialize() also takes the specRoutine argument to indicate what routine provides the actual specialization.
 This subroutine appears later on in the cap and the name of the registered subroutine is entirely up to you.